 How does the fetal circulatory system work?

-nutrition, oxygen, and life support from the mother through the placenta.
+All the necessary nutrition, oxygen, and life support from the mother’s blood goes

-Waste products and carbon dioxide from the fetus are sent back through the umbilical
+Waste products and carbon dioxide from the baby are sent back through the umbilical

-cord and placenta to the mother's circulation to be eliminated.
+cord blood vessels and placenta to the mother's circulation to be eliminated.